Optimistic, Signature-Free Reliable Broadcast and Its Applications: Security Analysis of Optimistic RBC

 Next, we argue that if an honest party commits value $m$, all honest parties will commit $m$.
 If the broadcaster is honest, by validity, all honest parties will commit the same value.
 Now consider the case when the broadcaster is Byzantine.
 When an honest party $\node{i}$ optimistically commits to $m$.
 By~\Cref{clm:opt-all-commit}, all honest parties will commit $m$.

 Now, consider the case where an honest party commits to $m$ upon receiving $2f+1$ $\Ready$ messages for $m$.
 This implies that at least $f+1$ honest parties must have sent $\Ready$ for $m$, and these messages will eventually be received by all honest parties.
-Furthermore, honest parties cannot send $\Ready$ for a conflicting value $m' \neq m$.
+Furthermore, by ~\Cref{clm:no-conflict-ready}, no honest party sends $\Ready$ for any value $m' \neq m$.
 Consequently, any honest parties that have not yet sent a $\Ready$ message will send $\Ready$ for $m$.
 As a result, all honest parties will eventually receive $2f+1$ $\Ready$ messages for $m$ and commit $m$.
-This processs achieves a bad-case latency of $4$ steps.
+This processs achieves a bad-case latency of $5$ steps.

-\paragraph{Integrity.} Integrity follows immediately as each honest party commits and outputs a single value. \end{proof}
+\mypara{Integrity.} Integrity follows immediately as each honest party commits and outputs a single value. \end{proof}